GeorgyMakarov/discrete_event_sim/readme.md

 *DES* contains **5** elements:

-	- entity 	 -- an object that can interact with other objects;
+* entity -- an object that can interact with other objects;
-	- attributes -- features describing an entity: age, gender etc.;
+* attributes -- descriptors an entity: age, gender etc.;
-	- resource 	 --
+* resource -- a process that serves an entity in some way;
+*

+*Capacity of resource* is the number of entities a resource can serve simultaneously.
+Imagine a doctor and a patient -- in this system the patient is the entity and the doctor is the resource.
+A doctor can serve **1** patient at a time -- this means that resource capacity is **one**.

+*Resource utilization* is a result from division of *busy time* by *total time* for a given resource.

 <br />